Marcifer/SlotMachine-for-Streamers/README.md

-# Guide to make this work on YOUR stream
+# Guide to make this work for you

 Video instructions comming soon (I say that a lot).
 Here is a text version in the "meantime".